<img src="https://ws.zoominfo.com/pixel/xTG1BS8CsDQowHnW1QUQ" width="1" height="1" style="display: none;">

 The Promise of Industry 4.0

-Having gained prominence in the early 2020s, this phase of Industrial Revolution is easily recognizable by its main focus on the presence of machinery and automation in different industries.
+Having gained prominence in the early 2020s, this phase of the Industrial Revolution is easily recognizable by its main focus on the presence of machinery and automation in different industries.
 As IndustriALL explains, Industry 4.0 ‘is about the use of advanced technology to leverage productivity and efficiency in industries’ - such technologies are ‘artificial intelligence (AI), robotics, the internet of things, the use of sensors, and automation of systems’.

 All these are not necessarily limited to the industrial sector – Industry 4.0 is transforming business practices as well.
 For them, it means that marketing and sales processes are set to become highly automated and heavily data-driven.
 Thanks to the automation and data exchange promoted by the principles of Industry 4.0, organizations where these practices are implemented experience significant improvement in productivity and efficiency, while greatly enhancing their agility and increasing their profitability too.